demisto/content/Packs/FreshworksFreshservice/README.md

 # What does this pack do?

 - Views, creates, updates, or deletes a Freshservice ticket directly from Cortex XSOAR.
-- Views, creates, updates, and deletes records from the Freshservice Users, Vendors, Softwares and Purchase orders.
+- Views, creates, updates, and deletes records from the Freshservice users, vendors, software and purchase orders.
 - Fetches Freshservice tickets.
 - Mirrors incoming Freshservice tickets in Cortex XSOAR.
 - Mirrors Cortex XSOAR tickets in Freshservice